yennhi95zz/ml-resource-collection/README.md

 - [Scikit-Learn Cheat Sheet](https://scikit-learn.org/stable/tutorial/machine_learning_map/index.html) - A decision tree to help you choose the right estimator for your machine learning task.

 Explore these cheat sheets to simplify your learning and application of key machine learning concepts and tools!
+Check out the Cheatsheet collection on the [GitHub Repo](https://github.com/yennhi95zz/machine-learning-cheatsheets) for more information.

 ## Tutorials
 Learn specific techniques and practices through hands-on tutorials.